k-hat/Pong/Readme.txt

 It achives ~90% win rate at 120 sec and ~ 36000 games played.

 I use a metric called fitness that measures the performance of the bot for each game.
 It gains 1 point for each successful hit and 100 points for a win.
+This is only for my information and not used by the bot internally.

 Here's an example of the bot's learning progression.